mrjohannchang/blog/source/_posts/cross-compiling-python-3-4-3-for-mipsel.md

 coverImage: mediatek-pcb.jpg
 ---

-The notes that were written after succeeding to cross compile Python 3.4.3 for MIPSel OpenWrt via uClibc.
+The notes that were written after succeeding to cross compile Python 2.7.10 and 3.4.3 for MIPSel OpenWrt via uClibc.
 <!-- more -->
 I'm not gonna write a very detailed guide.
-I post my build script on the [GitHub](https://github.com/changyuheng/cpython-for-openwrt-mips/blob/master/build.sh), please leave a comment if you have any question.
+I post my build script on the [GitHub](https://github.com/changyuheng/cpython-for-openwrt-mips/blob/3.4.3/build.sh), please leave a comment if you have any question.

-## Build log
+## Build log (3.4.3)

 {% gist 2e5b13276035fc1aa79a build.log %}

-## Run test cases on the device
+## Run test cases on the device (3.4.3)

 {% codeblock lang:bash %}
 bin/python3 lib/python3.4/test/test___all__.py
 {% endcodeblock %}

+## Note

+* 2.7.10 is 100% passed
+* 3.4.3's xml.parsers.expat module will cause segmentation fault.

 ## Refs